Sue Rushforth

 I love the power of music to make people feel as one and to bring a sense of well-being in challenging times.
 The voice can transcend language and geographical barriers and, when shared with others, can nurture a sense of connection and belonging.

 In recent times I have enjoyed living more sustainably and contributing to my community through volunteering and generating funds for local food projects.
 I like to get my hands dirty, connecting with the soil and growing community links.
-While in Cornwall I felt very much with ‘my tribe’ at Bosavern Community Farm near St Just and Land’s End and I hope to join similar community food growing enterprises in Somerset.
+While in Cornwall I felt very much with ‘my tribe’ at Bosavern Community Farm near St Just, Land’s End and I’ve recently joined the team at Paddington Farm Trust, near Glastonbury Tor – helping to grow and share organic fruit and veg.

 I have developed a way of holding ‘song circles’ with a non-prescriptive approach to singing and chanting – to provide an opportunity to explore vocal sounds, percussion and improvisation, with spaces to breathe in-between and I am learning to get better at listening and encourage others to do the same.